Doing business as a DBA??

-Mr.Joe Camel is a coffee business owner, and he uses the name, ‘Joe Camel’s Coffee.’
+Mr.Joe Camel is a coffee business owner who uses the name ‘Joe Camel’s Coffee.’
 He does not need to file a DBA.
-If he’s using the title ‘Joe’s Coffee,’ he must need to file a DBA.
-If he is using the title ‘Coffee Point’ or any other relevant name, even then, he needs to file a DBA.
+If he’s using the title ‘Joe’s Coffee,’ he must file a DBA.
+Even if he is using the title ‘Coffee Point’ or any other relevant name, he needs to file a DBA.

-If he is not using his full name, then he must have to file a DBA.
+If he is not using his full name, he must file a DBA.

 2. Incorporation and limited liability companies(LLC):

-Incorporating your business means creating a separate legal business entity from that of you.
+Incorporating your business means creating a separate legal business entity from you.

 Operating a business under incorporation or limited liability company LLC using your full name does not require a DBA.
-If you are not using your name, you must file a DBA for using another name.
+You must file a DBA for using another name if you are not using your name.

 Mr.Joe Camel uses his name while working under incorporation as, JoeCamelCoffee.com.
 He does not need to file a DBA.
-If he is using any other commercial name like CoffeePoint.com, then he must file a DBA.
+If he uses any other commercial name like CoffeePoint.com, he must file a DBA.

 - Remember that you have to file a DBA if you are not using your name for your company.

-Why doing a business as a DBA is a good strategy?
+Why doing business as a DBA is a good strategy?

 The business entity, having a DBA is best for you if you take it this way:

-Working under incorporation or LLC allows you to run multiple businesses under one roof.
-You can easily manage all of your business under a single LLC or incorporation.
+Working under an incorporation or LLC allows you to run multiple businesses under one roof.
+You can easily manage your business under a single LLC or incorporation.
 You don’t need a separate LLC or DBA for multiple companies.

 Suppose Mr.Joe Camel is running three different businesses of Coffee, gardening, and house cleaning.
 He can easily manage his businesses under single incorporation or LLC.